dshealthkdd/dshealth-2020/README.md

 CALL FOR PAPERS
 ---------------------------------

-4 page submissions due by May 20, 2020
+4 page submissions due by Jun 15th, 2020

 Healthcare is, traditionally, a knowledge-driven enterprise with an enormous amount of data - both structured and unstructured.
 These data can impact